-If you are working indoors, which is most likely the case, you should Drop, Cover and Hold in case of an earthquake.
+If you are working indoors, you should Drop, Cover and Hold in case of an earthquake at work.

 This is the recommended course of action for anybody who finds themselves indoors at the time of an earthquake.
 Your workplace is not an exception.